classy-giraffe/SafeBox/README.md

 ![](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fclassy-giraffe%2FSafeBox.svg?type=shield)

 ### Introduction
-[SafeBox](https://github.com/classy-giraffe/SafeBox) is a playground for testing Linux commands through Discord APIs.
+[SafeBox](https://github.com/classy-giraffe/SafeBox) is a discord bot.
 It uses Node JS as runtime and it's self containered inside Docker.

 ### How to use
 Define a file called `.env` like this: